Ghoomar (song): Development

 On 12 July 2016, Shreya Ghoshal recorded "Ghoomar" which was mixed and mastered by Tanay Gajjar at Wow & Flutter Studio in Mumbai.
 Ghoshal considered the track as a "landmark" in her career.
 The music video of the track features Deepika Padukone, Shahid Kapoor and Anupriya Goenka.
 Padukone had undergone training with a Rajasthani dance teacher Jyoti D Tommar, on a routine of three hours a day for twelve days.
 She did over sixty six twirls during the shooting of the song.
 Filming for the song was completed in four days.
 The song was named from the traditional Rajasthani folk dance Ghoomar which is characterized by its signature twirls.
 Padukone considered the song as "one of the most difficult song sequences" she had performed.
 Padukone's look for the "Ghoomar" song features intricate jewellery weighing up to 3 kg designed by Tanishq featuring a triple Borla, Mathapatti and Bajuband which are traditional ornaments worn by the Rajasthani women.
 Also, she wore a lehenga designed by Rimple Narula which costs approximately (₹2 million) and weighs 30 kg.

 Music video

 "Ghoomar" was released on 26 October 2017 where Deepika Padukone was seen performing the traditional Rajasthani folk dance on a set that replicates the interior of Chittorgarh Fort.

 Synopsis

 It features Padukone as Rani Padmavati, performing Ghoomar along with sixty chorus dancers, in front of Mahrawal Ratan Singh (Shahid Kapoor) and his first wife Nagmati (Anupriya Goenka).
-It was choreographed by Kruti Mahesh Midya and Jyoti D Tommar.
+It was choreographed by Kruti Mahesh and Jyoti D Tommar.
 The colour palette of the video is majorly pale golden and light brown.